XeduR/Solar2D-Projects/Games/Gone Diggin/README.md

 # Gone Diggin'
 The Gone Diggin' is my COMPO entry for Ludum Dare 48.
 The theme is "Deeper and deeper".
-The game's Ludum Dare page is: TBD
+The game's Ludum Dare page is: https://ldjam.com/events/ludum-dare/48/gone-diggin

 ## Overall rating
 TBD